f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 11. Promote the standby device bigiq1cm.example.com, at the pop-up click **OK**.

-12. Stop BIG-IQ CM Secondary in lab environment.
+12. Stop BIG-IQ CM Secondary in the lab environment.